contextgeneric/cgp-patterns/content/associated-types.md

 ## The `UseType` Pattern

 Implementing type providers can quickly become repetitive as the number of abstract types grows.
-For example, to use `String` as the `AuthToken` type, we first need to define a new struct, `UseStringAuthToken`, and then implement `ProvideAuthTokenType` for it.
+For example, to use `String` as the `AuthToken` type, we first need to define a new struct, `UseStringAuthToken`, and then implement `AuthTokenTypeProvider` for it.
 To streamline this process, the `cgp_type!` macro simplifies the implementation by automatically generating a provider using the _`UseType`_ pattern.
 The generated implementation looks like this:

 ```rust
 # extern crate cgp;